Windows Installer, Java Installer, Freeware Installer

 • A dialog in which the user to choose the type of installation (Typical, Complete, Custom).

 • A dialog for displaying a license agreement text.
-You also will allow the user to choose to view the ReadMe file or to launch the application at the end of the installation.
+This will allow the user to choose to view the ReadMe file or to launch the application at the end of the installation.

 Dialogs